jzho987/BestTower/README.md

 ## How to run
 This script is coded in Java.
 See below for how to run the scripts.
 ### Depdendencies
-This script uses Java 16 SDK.
-First run this script in the "Command Prompt" for your given systemto ensure that Java is downloaded.
+This script uses Java with JDK version 16.
+First run this line in the "Command Prompt" for your given system to ensure that the correct version of Java is downloaded.

 `java --show-version`

 If the first line of the output denotes that a Java Run-Time Environment version of at least 16 is downloaded, we can proceed!
+If Java is not downloaded, use this link to download the correct version of [Java](https://www.oracle.com/nz/java/technologies/downloads/#java17),

 ### Run Console Application
 The console application script shows a rerunnable application that has a command prompt interface.
 To run this, navigate to the root folder